Our children were born in the early 70s. There was no Internet. In fact, there were no smartphones, computers, or tablets.

 The Case for Parental Guidance

-The asserts that constructive conversations about complex topics can help children develop empathy, increase their understanding of social issues, and enhance their decision-making abilities.
-By having these conversations, children are also provided a safe and nurturing environment to discuss their questions, thoughts, or concerns.
+- By having these conversations, children are also provided a safe and nurturing environment to discuss their questions, thoughts, and concerns.

 Grade Level Appropriate Guidance for Parents